Indicia-Team/warehouse/UPGRADE-v2.md

    ```

+10. Make sure the scripts mentioned in #3 are removed from your warehouse, then visit
-10. Visit index.php/home/upgrade on the website and run the upgrade scripts.
+    index.php/home/upgrade on the website and run the upgrade scripts.
 11. Go back online.
 12. Drop the table index_locations_samples if and when you are sure that any
     custom reports that refer to this table have been updated to use the new
     location_ids fields.